webcrumbs-community/webcrumbs/README.md

 ## Credits

-Developed with ❤️ by webcrumb (https://github.com/webcrumb).
+Developed by the community, maintained with ❤️ by webcrumb (https://github.com/webcrumb).